fiction and poetry

 I read regularly in and around Vancouver – follow me on Instagram @thisalexleslie for event updates.

-I am sometimes hired by writers for manuscript consultations; if you are interested, please email me a description of your project.
+I am sometimes hired by writers for short fiction manuscript and individual short story consultations – if you are interested, please email me a description of your project.
+Please note that I am not your ideal reader for science fiction and fantasy.